Syllabus

 1. Term Paper

-Students will be responsible for a final paper.
+Students are responsible for a final paper.
 You should work individually or in groups.
 The maximum size of term paper groups will be announced by the instructor.
 Students form groups by themselves.

 The nature and the topic of the paper is your choice, as long as it relates to cyber security and privacy, interpreted broadly.